tbela99/InPlaceEditor/README.md

 How to use
 ----------

-you could create an instance this way
+you could create an instance this way:

+### Javascript:

 	//make every div that is a form child node editable var inplace = new InPlaceEditor($$('form > div'), {